Skip to main content

 Use this file to discover all available pages before exploring further.

-Enneo provides centralized storage for secrets such as API tokens, Client secrets, or Basic Auth credentials, which can be referenced in the headers of API call executors through placeholders.
-Values are masked in the interface and are never included in API responses.
-Secrets are used especially for direct API call execution (type apiCall) so that authentication headers can be set without storing the actual token value in the executor definition.
+Enneo offers a centralized storage for secrets — for example, API tokens, client secrets or basic-auth credentials — which can be referenced in the headers of API call executors via placeholders.
+Values are masked in the interface and never output in API responses.
+Secrets are particularly used for direct API call execution (type apiCall), so authentication headers can be set without storing the actual token value in the executor definition.

 Managing Secrets

-• Key — the name of the secret, for example MY_API_TOKEN.
+• Key — the name of the secret, such as MY_API_TOKEN.
 This name is referenced in the placeholder.

 • Value — the actual value.
-Displayed masked in the interface and not included in API responses.
+It is presented masked in the interface and is not included in API responses.

-An unlimited number of secrets can be stored.
+An arbitrary number of secrets can be stored.

 {